Do you offer lessons on my instrument?

 Baritone/Euphonium, Tuba, all Percussion instruments, Drumset, Piano, Organ, Violin,

 Viola, Cello, Double Bass, Bass Guitar, Classical Guitar, Jazz Guitar, Vocal Soprano,

 Vocal Mezzo Soprano, Vocal Alto, Vocal Contralto, Vocal Tenor, Vocal Counter-tenor,

 I have missed the application deadline.
 May I still apply?

-8 deadline for the February audition days will be accepted but more consideration
+1 deadline for audition days will be accepted but more consideration can be given

-can be given to students who apply to the School ahead.
+to students who apply to the School by December 1.
 The earlier the better regarding

-starting and submitting you application; registration opened September 1.
+starting and submitting you application.
+Registration opens September 1.